Diwali 2018 – Dhanteras Puja Vidhi – How to do Puja of Kuber

 Throughout India, Dhanteras is celebrated with great enthusiasm.
 On this day, Lord Kuber is also worshiped along with Goddess Lakshmi.

-In 2017, Dhanteras is being celebrated on Tuesday the 17th October.
+In 2018, Dhanteras is being celebrated on 5th November.
 It falls on the auspicious thirteenth lunar day of Krishna Paksha in the Hindu month of Kartik.

 - It is said that Lakshmi Puja should be done in PradoshKaal which approximately is being observed for 0 hours and 40 minutes after the sunset.
 This year the PradoshKaal is from 18:00 to 20:27.